aryxn1233/NFT-Minter-Front-end/README.md

 Mint NFT: Click the "Mint" button.
 Your wallet will prompt you to confirm the transaction.

 View Transaction: Once confirmed, you can view the transaction on a blockchain explorer (e.g., Etherscan for Ethereum, PolygonScan for Polygon).
+⚙️ Setup and Installation Follow these steps to get a local copy of the project up and running.

+Prerequisites Node.js (v14 or higher recommended)

+npm or yarn

+A Web3 wallet (e.g., MetaMask) configured for the target network (e.g., Sepolia, Polygon Mumbai, local Hardhat network).

+Backend (Smart Contract) Setup Clone the repository:

+Install dependencies:

+npm install # or yarn install

+Configure environment variables: Create a .env file in the root directory and add your private key (for deployment) and API keys (e.g., Alchemy/Infura URL).

+Example .env content
+PRIVATE_KEY="YOUR_PRIVATE_KEY_FOR_DEPLOYMENT" ALCHEMY_API_URL_SEPOLIA="YOUR_ALCHEMY_SEPOLIA_URL"

+... other network URLs or keys
+Compile the smart contract:

+npx hardhat compile # or truffle compile

+Deploy the smart contract:

+npx hardhat run scripts/deploy.js --network sepolia # or truffle migrate --network sepolia

+Note down the deployed contract address.